LPGhatguy/magic-school-bus/README.md

 Magic School Bus is a terminal UI filesystem browser with Vi-inspired keybindings.

-It's an early work in progress, but runs on Windows, MacOS, and Linux!
+It's a work in progress, but runs on Windows, MacOS, and Linux!

 ## Installation